IETF-OPSAWG-WG/veloce/draft-mahesh-opsawg-veloce-yang.md

 This also allows the editors to make sure that the changes are properly validated before they are merged into the main branch.

-A procedure for assessing consensus is discussed in section 7 of {{!RFC8874}}
-for Working Group GitHub Usage Guidance and SHOULD be followed when accepting changes to the module.
+A procedure for assessing consensus is discussed in section 7 of Working Group GitHub Usage Guidance {{!RFC8874}} and SHOULD be followed when accepting changes to the module.

 The YANG module MUST NOT be inserted in the